Matthijs advises national and international companies and litigates on Dutch employment and labour law issues, in particular

 Matthijs also regularly gives presentations, in-house training and speaks at seminars in the Netherlands and abroad.

-Matthijs is board member of Pymwymic a community of investors who believe in the flow of capital to good.
+Matthijs has been a board member for 8 years of Pymwymic, a community of investors who believe in the flow of capital to good.
 “Since 1995, the Put Your Money Where Your Mouth Is Community of families, philanthropists and individual investors have helped provide capital to for-profit companies creating positive social impact in the world”.

 Matthijs’ past publications include an annual contribution on Dutch labour law to “International Labor & Employment Laws”, an American Bar Association edition.